morristai/firstrade/README.md

 # Firstrade SDK

 A reverse-engineered API client for Firstrade — a financial services company providing brokerage services.
-This SDK enables interaction with Firstrade's API for operations such as logging in, retrieving account data, executing trades, and more.

 ---